gelidude/mplab_xc8_16x2lcd/README.md

 # mplab_xc8_16x2lcd
-working code for 16x2 character lcd compiled using MPLAB XC8 with MCC
+working code for 16x2 character lcd compiled using MPLAB XC8 with MCC and programmed onto a PIC16F1708